 - How will the program work for me if I am interested in Documentary?

-All applicants will be evaluated equally by the admissions committee.
+- All applicants will be evaluated equally by the admissions committee.
 You must be a student in our journalism program before being considered for advanced documentary coursework.
-Enrolled students can begin taking Introductory TV courses in their first semester.
+Enrolled students can begin taking Introductory TV Production courses in their first semester.
 At the end of the second semester, the students who show the most dedication and merit have the opportunity to enroll in advanced documentary classes.